 This past week I wrapped up my sophomore life and finished all of my classes with a bang!
 My finals week was filled with studying, thinking about packing – but pushing it off until my parents came, meetings, and saying sorrowful farewells.
 My last final was Thursday at noon — I got out at 2:00 p.m. and headed to our last Japan trip meeting.
 We discussed the protocol for if someone misses a flight and practiced our bowing and manners.
 In Japan, bowing is of the upmost importance and is a sign of respect.
 It is used when saying good morning or hello, when saying goodbye and when meeting someone for the first time (a larger bow).
 After our bowing practice, we headed to the arch to take pictures with our tutors and say our final goodbyes … Read More »

 I’m currently in the middle of my seventh “final exam season” here at The University of Findlay.
 Students at colleges all over are probably cramming and pulling all-nighters, and although I too can attest to those awful activities, the public relations and equestrian programs here at UF use many alternative examination techniques.
 In this post, I’ll show you how unique all of my final exams are.

 Public Relations Writing

 Instead of having a traditional final exam, our class of eleven students is divided into two groups, and each group was assigned to create a professional PR plan for an actual client.
 My group worked for The Appalachian Project, a group based at The Ohio State University that works to mentor and assist students from Appalachian areas of Ohio.
-This is a project that we have been working on for the entire semester, so we … Read More »
+This is … Read More »

 The year has been winding down quickly!
 It feels like just yesterday I was moving in, meeting my roommate, unpacking my stuff, and saying hello to Findlay.
 In less than a week I will have completed my first year of college and will no longer be a freshman.